 God knows I am mess, and there is no hiding my wretchedness from Him, but maybe it would be wiser to get on my husband’s good side?

 It had been days since my husband had been home, and when he had left, he had been pretty angry at me.

 I could vividly remember the night we fought, and I could almost smell the stench of the meal I had burnt that night clinging in the air around us …and let tell you, it hadn’t been the first meal I had burnt that week.
 The house itself had been a disaster as all the dirt that had accumulated since the previous Sunday was now visible to the naked eye.

 Tinashe had always been a little bit of a neat freak and a germaphobe so we usually kept the house super clean and top notch.
 But when the cat wasn’t around…

 There was way too much junk lying around everywhere.

-It didn’t end there though, as there was really too much junk lying around everywhere waiting for someone to pick it up.
-The kitchen sink was a disaster as it was overflowing with dishes from the day he had left for his conference in Kariba.
-He had been away for all of three days and short of arranging the dishes nicely and removing any extra food on them, I still hadn’t washed them.
+The kitchen sink was a disaster as it was overflowing with dishes that had been piling up since the day he had left for his conference in Kariba.
+He had been away for all of three days, and short of arranging the dishes nicely and removing any extra food on them, I still hadn’t washed them.